CIRED/cape_town_NEDUM_Python/_doc_source/technical_doc.rst

 .. literalinclude:: ../inputs/parameters_and_options.py
    :language: python
-   :lines: 661-667
+   :lines: 663-669
-   :lineno-start: 661
+   :lineno-start: 663

 Below this rent, it is therefore never profitable to build housing.
 Agricultural rent defines a floor on equilibrium rent values as well as an endogenous city edge.

 To store the output in a dedicated folder, we create a name associated to the parameters and options used.
 This name is a code associated to the options, parameters, and scenarios that we changed across our main simulation runs.
-They can safely be updated by the end user.
+They can be safely updated by the end user.

 ^^^^^^^^^^^